FelixLabelle/felixlabelle.github.io/_posts/2026-4-3-first_steps_towards_a_better_research_management_tool.md

 In short there are two problems I want to tackle; selection and curation.
-The selection subsection will discuss primarily the back end and search methods made available in the tool.
+The selection subsection will discuss primarily the back-end and search methods made available in the tool.
 The curation section will cover the UI/UX around collating data and recommendation engines used to help find additional results.

 ## Selection

-I think it's easy to fall into the trap of a better search method being all that's needed, but I don't think that's the case here.Rather than try to create a perfect search method, the approach I chose to tackle the approach is to offer more search options and methods in one spot (i.e., site) and see what works vs what doesn't in the long term.
+I think it's easy to fall into the trap of a better search method being all that's needed, but I don't think that's the case here.
+Rather than try to create a perfect search method, the approach I chose is to offer more search options and methods in one spot (i.e., site) and see what works vs what doesn't in the long term.
 To be clear, I don't think this search experience is for everyone.
 There are a lot of choices that can be made and honestly they will probably make the process more confusing (even for me having more than 2-3 choices is a lot).

 This translates into building a "search engine for papers" (the nth one) and the components required to maintain a search engine.
-At a high-level, there are three parts to making a search tool:
+At a high level, there are three parts to making a search tool:
 1. Corpus ingestion & curation
 2. Indexing
 3. User experience